hartmantis/chef-dk-chef/README.md

 ***default***

-An attribute is provided to allow overriding of the package version the default recipe installs:
+Attributes are provided to allow overriding of the package version or URL the default recipe installs:

     default['chef_dk']['version'] = 'latest'
+    default['chef_dk']['package_url'] = nil

 Resources
 =========